 Some of the high-profile cyber crimes in the healthcare sector, in the recent past, include the attacks on Boston Scientific, Medtronic, and St. Jude Medical, and the most recent attack in 2015 features Anthem which resulted in a loss of over 80 million customer records.
 The U.S.-based organizations are experiencing a constant increase in these attacks.
 Therefore, considering the potential financial loss to the nation and the resultant devastating effects including compromised patient confidentiality and integrity due to such attacks, the FBI has issued a private industry notification (PIN) to the healthcare sector, highlighting the severe ramifications of not being prepared to combat the new age warfare.

-Furthermore, considering the seriousness of the issue, the industry players and government agencies across different countries are expected to proactively strengthen the security measures to prevent hacking of patient medical information and other cybercrimes.
+Furthermore, considering the seriousness of the issue, the healthcare cyber security market players and government agencies across different countries are expected to proactively strengthen the security measures to prevent hacking of patient medical information and other cybercrimes.